 Assembling a Pet First Aid Kit

-DOCUMENTATION: protect your documentation from getting wet by laminating it.
+Protect your pet's important paperwork from getting wet by laminating it.
+Include:

 - The name, phone number, address, and directions to both your regular veterinarian as well as an emergency vet clinic.